HoaxShark/comp230-ethics/README.md

 # Ethics & Professionalism Essay Proposal

-## Should there be set guidelines for video game developers to follow when portraying suicide/depression.
+## Should guidelines be put in place for video game developers to follow when portraying suicide/depression.

 Suicide and depression can be a delicate subject with over 6000 suicides taking place last year in the UK and Ireland alone.
 In 2014 19.7% of over 16's in the UK showed symptoms of anxiety or depression.
 The stigma around mental health issues and suicide still exists,